Open-Scholar-Nexus/oaktree-sapling/README.md

 ### where to find more info

 Most of the work will follow our issue board.
+This work is funded by Neuromatch!
+More info [here](https://neuromatch.io/about/)